microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

  	![Selecting workspace 4](media/select-workspace4.png)

-**Since CSV changes data type of columns to varchar, please be careful with format of any Date column.
+**As Excel changes data type of columns to string, please be careful with format of any Date column.
 This may also depend on your Regional Settings Date and Time Format.**

 17. **Select** 'CampaignStartDate' column.
 18. **Click** on 'format cells'.